toofpaste/chromenotes-privacypolicy/PRIVACY.md

 - **Extension preferences** such as overlay visibility, default docking position, window size, and drawing tool settings.
 - **Keyboard shortcuts** that you configure through the Chrome Extensions shortcuts page.

 No other personal data is accessed.
-Simple Notes 98 does not read or collect data from the webpages you visit beyond the text you e xplicitly send using the context menu capture feature.
+Simple Notes 98 does not read or collect data from the webpages you visit beyond the text you explicitly send using the context menu capture feature.

 ## Where data is stored
 All data is stored locally using the Chrome Extensions `chrome.storage.local` API.
 The extension does not use remote databases,